Worried about running out of cash?

 When you outsource your cash management to GroForth, you gain access to our experienced team of ACCA certified accountants.
 Other advantages include:

-Cash flow management is how you control and track the money that flows in and out of your business.
-It helps you assess how much money will be available to your business in the future and how much is required to cover debts, pay staff and pay suppliers.
+Cashflow management is how you control and track the money that flows in and out of your business.

 It is important because it helps to keep your business running smoothly.
 Businesses that run out of cash find themselves in trouble very quickly and many do not survive.

 Cashflow is the money that flows in when customers pay their invoices and flows out when you pay wages, suppliers and so on.
 When you make a sale and raise an invoice, the money left over after you have deducted the cost of the sale is your profit.
 However, until your customer pays the invoice, the ‘profit’ only exists on paper.
 It is important to understand the difference between cash and profit as it is possible to be profitable but run out of cash.